 Miscellaneous stuff:html in a zip archive

 This website is dedicated to the issue of fonts rendering in Linux.
-There are two main problems which are being overlooked by some Linux distros: at first they don't provide a good fonts configuration, thus even if you have fine crisp fonts obtained elsewhere they still will look ugly and blurry.
+There are two main problems which are being overlooked by some Linux distros: firstly, distros don't provide a good fonts configuration, thus even if you have fine crisp fonts obtained somewhere they will still look ugly and blurry.
 Secondly, by default many Linux distros don't provide good enough fonts or fonts which are compatible with Windows' ones.
-This of course leads to multiple problems: web pages look different, documents sent by people from Windows PC's quite often have a broken formatting.
+This of course leads to multiple problems: web pages look different, documents from Windows PC's quite often have a broken formatting.
 There's another problem to solve.
-Even though people know that Windows fonts can be copied to their Linux boxes, Windows Vista and Windows 7 fonts are incompatible with freetype hinting technology.
-It's a big issue that needs to be resolved, but in the meantime people want free good fonts which just look good.
+Even though people know that Windows fonts can be copied to their Linux boxes, Windows Vista and Windows 7 fonts are not supported by Freetype's hinting technology.
+It's a big issue begging to be resolved, but in the meantime people want free good fonts which just look good.

 This website solves all these problems for you.
 Just download the free fonts listed on the top of the page and install .fonts.conf into your home directory, e.g. into /home/user